Real-MrBeam/real-mrbeam.github.io/_posts/2025-10-28-Lighting Mannequin.md

 ## Ending Notes
 In the end, Mannequin's lighting was not about one solution.
 It was a handful of practical choices that worked together, tools **and a lot of teamwork**.
 I hope you found this helpful or at least interesting.
 Next time I will write about how we optimized our titles for VR.

+If you are interested in the tools mentioned in this blog post you can find most of them in my [ue tool repository](https://codeberg.org/MrBeam/ue_tools).